Your Offer Checklist

 Now you've got an offer to study with us as an international student, here's what to do next.
-Follow our step-by-step advice to confirm your place at NTU.
+Follow our step-by-step advice and you will soon be confirming your place at NTU.

 Understanding your offer

 There are some steps that you need to take before we can confirm your place and we encourage you to take action as soon as you can.

 As an international student, you are most likely to get a conditional offer.
 Here's the difference:

 - Conditional: This means that you must meet some requirements before you can be officially accepted on to the course.
 An example of this would be demonstrating that you have achieved the required grades in your qualifications.

 - Unconditional: This means we are satisfied that you've already met all the entry requirements, and that we can accept you on to the course with no further requirements.